-These online tools also allow us to continue instruction, assessment, and evaluation during emergency campus closures such as snow days and provincially-mandated school closures.
+These online tools allow us to continue instruction, assessment, and evaluation during campus closures.

 Moodle/Microsoft Office 365 - Asynchronous Learning

 In some cases, we understand students may be in different time-zones or may require asynchronous learning.
 Examples of this are: